The Lawrence University Honor System Charter was adopted by faculty and students in 1970 and amended in 1983, 1998

 - Quorum: Five members plus the non-voting chair and the non-voting advisor constitute a quorum.
 Judicial Board members may serve as alternates for Honor Council hearings when necessary to meet a quorum.
 When possible, the Chair should create a quorum of members with no prior cases with the respondent.

 - Sanctioning conference: For a first violation in which the respondent admits to the violation, a sanctioning conference may be employed if both the complainant and the respondent agree to this option.
-Those present at the sanctioning conference include: the Honor Council advisor (who convenes the conference), the complainant, respondent, procedural advisor, and two other voting Honor Council members.
+Those present at the sanctioning conference include: an Honor Council faculty advisor (who convenes the conference), the complainant, respondent, procedural advisor, and two other voting Honor Council members.
 The sanction determined by the voting Honor Council members must be agreed to by both the complainant and the respondent.
 If no sanction can be agreed upon, the case will go to a hearing.
 An agreed-upon sanction may not be appealed.

 - Hearing: Honor Council hearings consist of opening statements followed by a series of questions.
 The hearing is recorded.
 During this time any participating member of the hearing, including the complainant, respondent, or witness, may ask the chair for a recess.
 After the Council decides that all relevant evidence has been sufficiently presented, closing statements are given.
 The Honor Council then breaks for deliberation.
 The respondent has the right to hear all evidence presented; however, deliberations of the Honor Council are held in private and are not recorded.